Spectral Properties of Elementwise-Transformed Spiked Matrices: Introduction

-We find that PCA is powerful for recovering low-rank signal under highly nonlinear or discontinuous transformations.
-As $n, p \rightarrow \infty$ with $p/n \rightarrow \gamma \in (0, \infty)$, a phase transition occurs: above a signal-to-noise ratio threshold---depending on $f$, the law $\mu$ of elements of $Z_n$, and the limiting aspect ratio $\gamma$---the principal components of $Y_n$ defined in (\ref{0}) (partially) recover those of $X_n$.
+We find that PCA is capable of recovering low-rank signal under highly nonlinear or discontinuous transformations.
+More specifically, phenomena observed under model (\ref{-1}), described above, extend to the elementwise-transformed setting (\ref{0}).
+As $n, p \rightarrow \infty$ with $p/n \rightarrow \gamma \in (0, \infty)$, a phase transition occurs: above a signal-to-noise ratio threshold---depending on $f$, the law $\mu$ of elements of $Z_n$, and the limiting aspect ratio $\gamma$---the principal components of $Y_n = n^{-1/2} f(\sqrt{n} X_n + Z_n)$ (partially) recover those of $X_n$.
 Below this threshold, the principal components are asymptotically orthogonal to the signal.
-In contrast, in the standard setting where $X_n + n^{-1/2}Z_n$ is observed directly, the analogous phase transition depends only on $\gamma$.
-A similar phenomenon occurs with $X_n$ square and symmetric and $Z_n$ a generalized Wigner matrix.
+This is in contrast to the standard setting (\ref{-1}), where the analogous phase transition depends only on $\gamma$ and the variance of noise.
+Similar phenomenona occur with $X_n$ square and symmetric and $Z_n$ a generalized Wigner matrix.

-Informally stated, our main result is the following: there exists a constant $\tau(f,\mu)$ such that the spectral properties of $Y_n$ are asymptotically equivalent to those of
+Informally stated, our main result is the following: there exists a constant $\tau(f,\mu)$ such that certain spectral properties of $Y_n$ are asymptotically equivalent to those of

-That is, in high dimensions, the principal components of $Y_n$ behave as those of a rescaled spiked matrix.
-For $f$ and $\mu$ such that $\tau(f,\mu) = 0$, PCA fails for signal-to-noise ratios of order $\sqrt{n}$.
-In this case, there exists a $f, \mu$-dependent integer $\ell_* \geq 2$ (assuming $f \neq 0$ $\mu$-almost everywhere) such that PCA is powerful for signal-to-noise ratios scaling as $n^{1-1/(2\ell_*)}$.
+That is, in high dimensions, the principal components of $Y_n$ behave as those of a standard spiked matrix with signal term rescaled by $\tau(f,\mu)$.
+For $f$ and $\mu$ such that $\tau(f,\mu) = 0$, PCA fails for signal-to-noise ratios of order one.
+In this case, there exists an $f, \mu$-dependent integer $\ell_* \geq 2$ (assuming $f \neq 0$ $\mu$-almost everywhere) such that PCA is powerful provided the signal-to-noise ratio of $Y_n$ scales as $n^{1-1/(2\ell_*)}$.

-As $f$ may be discontinuous and $\mu$ may not have a density function, analysis of (\ref{0}) is delicate.
-Our approach is based on expanding $f$ in a basis of orthogonal polynomials with respect to $\mu$---such tools are used in the study of kernel matrices in high dimensions \cite{Cheng, ElK, LY23, theo}.
-Recent independent work \cite{Guionnet} considers this problem under related assumptions with quite similar results and proof techniques.
-An advantage of our work is that \cite{Guionnet} assumes $f$ is locally Lipschitz.
+As $f$ may be discontinuous and $\mu$ may not have a density function, analysis is delicate.
+Our approach is based on expanding $f$ in a basis of orthogonal polynomials with respect to $\mu$---such tools are used in the study of kernel matrices in high dimensions \cite{Cheng, ElK, liao2020sparse, LY23, theo}.
+Of these prior works, ours is most similar to \cite{liao2020sparse}, which studies elementwise transformations of the Gram matrix under a Gaussian mixture model.
+Recent independent work \cite{Guionnet} considers model (\ref{0}) under related assumptions with quite similar results and proof techniques.
+An advantage of our work is that \cite{Guionnet} assumes $f$ is locally Lipschitz---discontinuous transformations are of both theoretical and practical interest (see (\ref{plmokn}) below).